-France recorded a government budget deficit of 124.70 EUR Billion in December of 2025.
+France recorded a government budget deficit of 9.70 EUR Billion in January of 2026.
 Government Budget Value in France is expected to be -36.00 EUR Billion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the France Government Budget Value is projected to trend around -143.00 EUR Billion in 2027, according to our econometric models.
+In the long-term, the France Government Budget Value is projected to trend around -143.00 EUR Billion in 2027 and -141.00 EUR Billion in 2028, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast